The Scenic

 - Butterfly

-information on life cycles, behaviour and ecology (note: we have no
+information on life cycles, behaviour and ecology

-butterflies in captovoty, but plenty bring themselvrs in especially in
+butterflies in captivity, but plenty bring themselves

 warmer months)